 The major training objectives of the Clinical Cytogenetics Training Program are to provide: (1) exposure to the heterogeneity, variability and natural history of human cytogenetics; (2) opportunities to become proficient first at karyotyping, then at microscope analysis (correctly analyzing a variety of "unknown" archived specimens before graduating to microscope analysis of actual cases); (3) hands-on experience with all aspects of specimen processing; (4) experience with all aspects of fluorescence in situ hybridization (FISH) set up and analysis; (5) opportunities to interpret cytogenetic results, review cases and draft reports, as well as; (6) opportunities to communicate and discuss results with other clinical caregivers.
 While fellows become familiar with the range of genetic disease amenable to cytogenetic testing, participation in quarterly internal quality assurance/quality control surveys also foster an appreciation for a range of critical lab management issues.

 Weekly conferences are held for clinical correlation of laboratory results; Cytogenetics fellows lead the majority of these conferences.
 Monthly conferences to discuss technical aspects of lab processing and management are led by senior technical staff in the laboratory, and fellows are required to attend.
-In addition, fellows participate actively in clinical programs and associated genetic counseling sessions conducted at the Harvard-affiliated hospitals, as well as in weekly teaching program-wide conferences.
+Additional weekly conferences offered through Cytogenetics include a weekly consensus conference, a weekly CAMD-wide (i.e., cytogenetics and molecular diagnostics) conference, and a weekly integrated, interdisciplinary tumor array conference.
+In addition, fellows participate actively in clinical programs and associated genetic counseling sessions conducted at the Harvard-affiliated hospitals.